ocoretech/CTF-workbook/VulnLawyers.md

 ### 1. VulnLawyers
     https://app.hackinghub.io/vuln-lawyers

-  Objective: Our main purpose is to find a way into their admin portal.
+### **Objective:** Our main purpose is to find a way into their admin portal.

-   Solution:
+### **Solution:**

 ### **Reconnaissance**

    We have to find 6 flags by using our skills, let's jump into it.
    The website provides a domain to start the challenge.

-   * First thing to do is content discovery with the help of reconnaissance

-   * For reconnaissance, use nslookup to find any type of record on the webpage.
+   For reconnaissance, use nslookup to find any type of record on the webpage.
 If the result doesn't show any useful information, move to the next step i.e. brute forcing.

-   * Next we will start searching for the subdomains with the help of bruteforcing with dnsrecon.

-   * After finding the sub-domains, we use curl tool to see what's the data inside the sub-domain.
+   Next start searching for the subdomains with the help of bruteforcing with dnsrecon.
+After finding the sub-domains, use curl for extracting the data from the sub-domain.
+The first flag has been found with the help of brute force vulnerability.

-   * We find our first flag in this sub-domain.

-   * After that we try and see if there is a login page on the website, but we are redirected to a denied page, where it says "Access is denied from your IP address".
+After that we try and see if there is a login page on the website, but we are redirected to a denied page, where it says "Access is denied from your IP address".

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/b88c36d3-7c3d-40e0-81f5-bdd0a5bf11e3)